PanosGreg/Invoke-AzCommand/examples.md

 $job.TargetVM
 # run the remote command as a background job.
 Also the job object has an extra property called TargetVM

+Invoke-AzCommand $VM {Get-Volume}
+# run remote command and receive a truncated output, due to the max length limitation of the Azure VM Guest Agent service
+# Since the output is not complete, you receive plain text instead of objects.

 $creds = Get-Credential
 $block = {
     $srv = 'Server2'